VAN ISD FALL PLANNING GUIDE 2020

 - Students and staff may be subject to periodic temperature checks for verification, especially if they are feeling ill or suspected of having a fever during the school day.

-- Teachers will have access to a thermometer in their grade level or department to check/verify temperatures throughout the day as needed and will immediately send anyone with a 100 or higher temperature to the school health clinic for temperature verification and symptom check by the school nurse.
+- Teachers will have access to a thermometer in their grade level or department to check/verify temperatures throughout the day as needed and will immediately send anyone with a 100 or higher temperature to the school health clinic for a temperature verification and symptom check by the school nurse.

 - Van ISD will be pre-screening and checking the temperatures of all contracted workers and essential volunteers before they are allowed entrance on campus.